Skip to main content

 • Consider workarounds for how you can accomplish the same tasks of that app.

-• You may be able to set up a heavy forwarder but this may delay the overall timeline by 2+ weeks.
+• You might be able to set up a heavy forwarder but this could delay the overall timeline by 2+ weeks.

 Forwarder versions: Ensure all forwarder versions are supported as per the Splunk Cloud Service Details.
 You cannot send data into Splunk Cloud Platform if you aren’t on the latest versions.
 This is a blocker for the final step of the cutover.